Englishson0909/EPA23_SHS/Final project.md

 ## 1. Target group:

 The English Conversation course is designed for second-year students, aged 16 to 17 years old.
 These students have been studying English for a total of 9 years, with a primary focus on reading and grammar.
 However, they have recently started participating in English conversation classes since March.
 The students are highly interested in developing their communication skills.
-The class consists of 10 students, with an equal distribution of 5 females and 5 males.
+The class consists of 10 students, with 5 females and 5 males.
 Their English proficiency level is considered to be low-intermediate, as determined by their mid-term scores.

 ## 2. The curriculum duration: 6-week course, intensive listening and speaking course
 - 1st week: Class orientation (Goal, introduction of intonation, diagnostic test)